Arapaho Roosevelt and Pawnee Home

-The Arapaho and Roosevelt National Forests and Pawnee National Grassland (ARP) is located in north central Colorado.
+The Arapaho and Roosevelt National Forests and Pawnee National Grassland is located in north central Colorado.
 The forests and grassland encompasses 1.5 million acres and extends north to the Wyoming border, south of Interstate 70 to Mount Evans, west across the Continental Divide to the Williams Fork area and includes short grass prairie east of I-25.
-The forests and grassland is head-quartered in Fort Collins, with district offices in Boulder, Fort Collins, Idaho Springs, Granby and Greeley.
+Headquarters are located in Fort Collins, Colorado with district offices in Boulder, Fort Collins, Idaho Springs, Granby and Ault, Colorado.

 Check out this important information before planning your trip to the Forests and Grassland to make your visit a great one!